20 Best Healthy Chocolate Recipes

 Using the 'nice' cream recipe from #16 and pour into small plastic drinking cups with popsicle sticks.
 Refreeze it for at least an hour and pop them out to take with you.
 This handheld snack requires zero clean-up; just toss the cup and stick after enjoying!

-With a base of mashed black beans, pumpkin puree, or a baked sweet potato, you can have the rich deliciousness of brownie batter—but healthified!
+With a base of mashed black beans, pumpkin purée, or a baked sweet potato, you can have the rich deliciousness of brownie batter—but healthified!
 Just add cacao powder or melted dark chocolate to the aforementioned base and then a sweetener such as honey or maple syrup.
 This batter will have you licking the bowl, just like these other 20 Best-Ever Tips for Brownies.

 Dates, nuts, and chocolate make the perfect decadent truffles to trick your taste buds into thinking it's the real thing.
 Blend and roll them into balls; you can also cover them in things like coconut flakes, cacao powder, or more crushed nuts.
-Bring these to a party or have a few after dinner.
-But do be aware they can be super gooey…

 Doughnuts may have started as a breakfast indulgence, but who says you can't have a doughnut any time of the day?!
 Try these Vegan Gooey Chocolate Doughnuts from Half Baked Harvest to get the ultimate after-dinner dessert with half the sugar of the store-bought brands!
 And while you're being so smart with your choices, steer clear of these 14 "Health" Foods Worse Than a Donut!

 More content from Recipes

 - – 18 Dishes You Never Knew You Could Make in a Slow Cooker

 - – 25 Old-Fashioned Desserts That Deserve a Comeback